What is the Pupil Premium Grant?

 Pupil Premium Policy and Strategy

-Please see our school policy, which provides details about the school’s pupil premium strategy.
+Click on the link below to see our current 'Pupil Premium Policy', which provides details about the school’s pupil premium strategy – how we have spent our Pupil Premium funding and the impact it has had on pupils.
 NB: The policy and the school’s pupil premium strategy is reviewed annually.

 In order to close barriers, how has pupil premium money been spent at Orchard Primary School?